JackMack007/golf-app/server/README.md

 - `POST /api/auth/logout`: Logs out the user.
 - `GET /api/profile`: Retrieves the authenticated user's profile from the `users` table.
 - `PUT /api/profile`: Updates the authenticated user's profile in the `users` table.
+- `POST /api/courses`: Creates a new golf course record for the authenticated user.
+- `GET /api/courses`: Retrieves all golf course records (publicly accessible).
+- `PUT /api/courses/:id`: Updates a golf course record if the authenticated user is the creator.
+- `DELETE /api/courses/:id`: Deletes a golf course record if the authenticated user is the creator.
 - `GET /api/test-supabase`: Tests Supabase connectivity.

 ## Configuration